Prebor97/hngStage0/README.md

 - **Clone this repository to your local machine to any directory of your choice.**

 - **Make sure docker is started on your system.
-Create a docker image by running this command - "docker build -t your-image-name .".
+Create a docker image by running this command - "docker build -t your-image-name ." in your project's directory(hngStage0).
 Please include the full stop(.) at the end.**

 - **Run the container by running this command - "docker run -d -p 8080:8080 your-image-name".**